ishita30/Notes/Angular.md

 Store - data store - data will be stored to be read by component
 Selector - components can read data from store using selector
 Actions - to perform change in data in store
-Reducer - picks up the actions, logic written to change the data in store
-Effects - side effects, triggered on certain actions
+Reducer - picks up the actions, logic written to change the data in store, needs initial state of store Effects - side effects, triggered on certain actions